About the Bald Angels

 Being an Angel – because ALL kids deserve to thrive

-- Let’s nourish our kids; mentally, physically, spiritually
+- Let’s nourish our tamariki (children); mentally, physically, spiritually, socially

-- Let’s provide relief to children and youth in rural and urban Northland communities who are in poverty or have other charitable needs
+- Let’s provide relief to tamariki & taitamariki (youth) in rural and urban Northland communities who are disadvantaged, in poverty, or at-risk in some way

-- Let’s support, guide and empower children in whichever way we can meet their needs so they become healthy, resilient and strong adults
+- Let’s support, guide and empower our taitamariki in whichever way we can meet their needs so they become healthy, resilient and strong adults

-- Let’s promote education & health to improve the lives of all children
+- Let’s promote education & health to improve the lives of all tamariki

 …and let’s fundraise together so we can achieve the above objectives.